kyma-project/test-infra/docs/prow/manage-component-jobs-with-templates.md

 6. Create a Makefile for your component.

-   Buildpacks require `Makefile` defined in your component directory under the `kyma` repository.
-The `Makefile` has to define the **ci-release** target that is executed for a PR issued against the release branch.
+   Buildpacks need a `Makefile` defined in your component directory under the `kyma` repository.
+The `Makefile` must define the **ci-release** target that is executed for a PR issued against the release branch.

    See an example of `Makefile` for the Console Backend Service component that already uses the generic buildpack: